Why the Hell Is Everyone in Such a Hurry?

 Oversaturation

-The problem as we all know and continue to deny is that we are oversaturated in every single aspect of our lives.
-Our cup hath runneth over, a million times.
+The problem, as we all know and continue to deny, is that we are oversaturated in every single aspect of our lives.
+Our cup hath runneth over a million times.
 We rush around like chickens with our heads cut off.
-And I have seen this visual chaos while visiting my grandparents farm in the 60's.
+I have also witnessed this visual chaos while visiting my grandparents' farm in the 1960s.

-We don’t get the sleep we need, we eat horribly, stress out ourselves and those around us.
-Then wonder why our mental health suffers and we are experiencing our highest rate of suicides to date and continued issues with all forms of addiction.
+We don’t get the sleep we need, we eat horribly, and stress out ourselves and those around us.
+Then wonder why our mental health suffers, and we are experiencing our highest rate of suicides to date, and continued issues with all forms of addiction.

-Add to that the fact that we have way too much stuff; we are beholden to that stuff and we must work to pay for that stuff.
-To complicate the messy waters, children, and/or numerous pets enter the already filled space.
-Our need to give love, feel love and take care of people and things further distance ourselves from ourselves.
-The so called American Dream is killing us slowly and the speed of that death is picking up.
+Add to that the fact that we have way too much stuff; we are beholden to that stuff, and we must work to pay for that stuff.
+To complicate the messy waters, children and/or numerous pets enter the already filled space.
+Our need to give love, feel love and take care of people and things further distances us from ourselves.
+The so-called American Dream is killing us slowly, and the speed of that death is picking up.

 The Futility of Impatience

-I am convinced that the way people drive is a clear indication of how they live and, in general, their personality.
+The way people drive is a clear indication of how they live and, in general, their personality.
 I can speak to this theory because I have driven a lot of miles, experienced drivers in various kinds of traffic, urban and rural.
 In addition, I used to drive like a “bat out of hell”.
-Always in a hurry to either be on time or to just drive faster than everyone else.
-Not exceedingly fast, but enough to create havoc if I ran into to anyone.
+Always in a hurry to either be on time or to drive faster than everyone else.
+Not exceedingly fast, but enough to create havoc if I ran into anyone.
 Which, thankfully, during that speedy time of my life, I did not.

-Speed does not make a bit of difference in the bigger scheme of things.
-Instead it puts everyone on the road at risk both physically and mentally.
+Speed makes no difference in the bigger scheme of things.
+Instead, it puts everyone on the road at risk both physically and mentally.
 Anxiety levels rise.

 The current state of the world has prompted a new mantra when I drive, “Get off my ass, I’m saving gas”.
 A crude but appropriate metaphor for life in general, slow down to live, save your life and the life of others.